salvadormartinez50/gestor-documents/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

-And extracts information from documents such as an Excel file to use this information according to the needs of the project.
+And extracts information from documents such as an Excel file to use this information according to the needs of the project, for example in a SQL structure.